Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Material and Methods

 \subsection{Basic Architecture}

 Generally, a CycleGAN consists of a pair of generative adversarial networks (GANs), each consisting of one generator and one discriminator network.
 In a GAN, a generator network is trained to create synthetic images for the discriminator's image domain.
-Simultaneously, the discriminator is trained to distinguish real from fake images (see Fig. \ref{Fig:GAN}).
+Simultaneously, the discriminator is trained to distinguish real from fake images (see Fig.~\ref{Fig:GAN}).

 A CycleGAN employs this process cyclically using image-to-image translations \emph{between} two domains.
-The discriminator networks are analogously trained to identify \emph{fake images}, i.\,e.~images which originate from the respective other domain, resulting in a zero-sum game like behavior with increasingly growing image realism over the curse of the training \cite{zhu2017unpaired} (see Fig. \ref{Fig:CycleGAN}).

-In our approach we use the same architecture, but in contrast to the original approach train both generators with the \emph{same} image domain and add an additional loss term to each of the generators to maximize one of the classifier's output activations.
+The discriminator networks are analogously trained to identify \emph{fake images}, i.\,e.~images which originate from the respective other domain, resulting in a zero-sum game like behavior with increasingly growing image realism over the c{o}urse of the training \cite{zhu2017unpaired} (see Fig.~\ref{Fig:CycleGAN}). {More specifically, a Cycle-GAN is trained to transform images from an image domain $X$ to an image domain $Y$ using a generator $F$ to create a fake samples $Y'$.
+The same samples are then transformed backwards using a generator $G$ to create fake samples $X'$ in the original image domain.
+The task of the CycleGAN is to create fake images $Y'$ which are not distinguishable from real images of the original image domain $Y$ as measured by a discriminator $D_F$.
+Simultaneously, enough information has to be preserved to minimize the error between the original images $X$ and the back-transformed images $X'$.
+This process is repeated analogously in the other direction, followed by training the discriminators $D_G$ and $D_F$ to recognize fake images, which ultimately leads to continuous improvements in the generated images' quality.} In our approach we use the same architecture, but in contrast to the original approach train both generators with the \emph{same} image domain and add an additional loss term to each of the generators to maximize one of the output activations {\modified of the classifier whose decisions are to be explained}.
 An overview of the overall architecture is depicted in Fig.~\ref{Fig:Concept} and will be the basis of the explanations in the following subsections.